dcontiveros/davido.io/content/posts/tech/2024-11-26/index.md

 11:00.0 Infiniband controller: Mellanox Technologies MT27700 Family [ConnectX-4]
 ```

 Now onto SR-IOV.
-A quick definition from RedHat Documentation:
+A quick definition from Wikipedia:

 > The SR-IOV allows different virtual machines (VMs) in a virtual environment to share a single PCI Express hardware interface.
 >